Tuesday, December 31, 2013

 Here's my dilemma: the 49ers had a pretty average offense.
 They ranked 11th in scoring, but 24th in yardage and 18th in third-down percentage.
 They scored because they didn't commit a lot of turnovers, and because they had good field position from their defense and special teams.
-If Sullivan, Iupati, and Staley are all among the best at their positions, why aren't the Niners an elite offense?
+If Goodwin, Iupati, and Staley are all among the best at their positions, why aren't the Niners an elite offense?
 I guess there are three potential explanations:

 1. I'm overrating the San Francisco linemen.

 3. Colin Kaepernick and Frank Gore and everyone else were a little worse than they seemed, but they all look better because of the line.

 Peters isn't the player he was two years ago, but two years ago he was otherworldly.
 Now he's just great.
 Chip Kelly has done a nice job, but getting LeSean McCoy and Peters back healthy was the Eagles' most important difference from 2012 to 2013.
 Tyron Smith (DAL) would probably be my third choice.